Improving Continuous-variable Quantum Channels with Unitary Averaging

-\textit{Unitary averaging on DV systems.-} In the UA framework, one can combine multiple unitaries to apply their average to specific modes, with the success probability of this transformation depending on the variance between the unitaries.
+\textit{Unitary averaging on DV systems.-} In the UA framework, one utilises redundancy in the applied transformation, rather than redundant encoding to protect against errors.
+The success probability is known to depend on the variance in the individual unitaries.
 UA acts to apply an averaged unitary evolution \cite{marshman2018passive,vijayan2020robust} on discrete variable (DV) systems given by

-on a set of $N$ modes.
+using $N$ copies of the unitary.
 The choice of $\mathnormal{\hat{u}}$ over $\hat{U}$ signifies that the resulting transformation in DV systems is non-unitary.
-Additionally, there exists a set of $(N-1)$ `error' modes that are post-selected by vacuum projections to ensure this transformation is achieved.
+Additionally, there are a set of $(N-1)$ `error' modes that are post-selected by vacuum projections to herald the success of this transformation.
 This average transformation $\mathnormal{\hat{u}}$ represents a stochastic operator which approximates the target unitary with a variance reduced by a factor $N$ \cite{marshman2018passive}.
 For DV optics this was found to allow a trade-off between the transformation fidelity and the the heralded probability of success.

-We will now extend the general unitary averaging model to continuous variable systems characterised by squeezed light sources.